"Being a Humanist means trying to behave decently without

 Facebook Livestream

-A recent Programme included such topics as: ‘Artificial Intelligence’, ‘Civil Disobedience’, and ‘What’s Wrong with Democracy?’ as well as on ‘Inheritance’ and ‘How to be a Good Person without Annoying Everyone’; and we included sessions on ‘Vegan, Vegie or Omnivore?’ and ‘Awe & Spirituality’.
+A recent Programme included such topics as: ‘Artificial Intelligence’, ‘Civil Disobed-ience’, ‘What’s Wrong with Democracy?’ as well as discussions on ‘Inheritance’ and ‘How to be a Good Person without Annoying Everyone’, and sessions on ‘Vegan, Vegie or Omnivore?’ and ‘Awe & Spirituality’.

-We post a lot of material on Facebook, so if you want to keep abreast of the various Humanist debates/dialogues that are going on do visit our site and ‘like’ us (if you do) — or post a comment it you don’t!
+We suspended our monthly meetups in 2024 and are currently regrouping.
+That said, we have an active Book Group and hold several socials a year.
+We also post a lot of material on our Facebook Page.
+So if you want to keep abreast of the various Humanist debates / dialogues that are going on do visit our site and ‘like’ us (if you do) — or post a comment if you don’t!

 Follow Us